tnichols217/notes/APArt/Portfolio notes.md

 You’ll have to document in writing:

--   the questions that guided your sustained investigation
+-   the questions that guided your sustained investigation **(600 words)**
--   how your sustained investigation shows evidence of **practice, experimentation, and revision** guided by your questions
+-   how your sustained investigation shows evidence of **practice, experimentation, and revision** guided by your questions **(600 words)**

+**Note:** Your responses to the prompts are evaluated along with the images you submit:

+-   The most successful responses in relation to the assessment criteria used here are clearly related to the images of work submitted, directly and completely address the prompts, and provide further evidence of inquiry-based sustained investigation through practice, experimentation, and revision.
+-   You must identify all pre-existing work(s) in the Written Evidence portion of your portfolio.
+Review the [Artistic Integrity Agreement](https://apstudents.collegeboard.org/art-design-program/ap-art-design-portfolio-policies) for more information.
+-   Although responses are not evaluated for spelling, grammar, or punctuation, you should make sure your responses are written clearly (e.g., don’t use extreme text speak or eliminate spaces between words).

 Description: